 Before it acquired the moniker ‘City of Joy’, Calcutta was the ‘City of Palaces’, also known as the ‘Second City’ of the British Raj, superior to all but London.
 Calcutta was the centre of the empire in India and home to a large multicultural population.
 It was here that most of the British landing in India got their first glimpse of this land.
 It was from here that they ruled India till 1911.

-An ongoing exhibition at the Chhatrapati Shivaji Maharaj Vastu Sangharalaya (CSMVS) in Mumbai ‘Kolkata: Through Colonial Eyes’, transports us to a bygone era with prints of an opulent Calcutta as seen through the eyes of the English more than 250 years ago.
-Comprising a medley of scenes as sketched by noted British landscape artists of the time, this exhibition has been made possible thanks to a donation made to the museum by veteran collectors Pheroza and Jamshyd Godrej as well as Pauline and Roy Rohatgi.
+An exhibition at the Chhatrapati Shivaji Maharaj Vastu Sangharalaya (CSMVS) in Mumbai ‘Kolkata: Through Colonial Eyes’, displayed the prints of an opulent Calcutta as seen through the eyes of the English more than 250 years ago.
+Comprising a medley of scenes as sketched by noted British landscape artists of the time, this exhibition was made possible thanks to a donation made to the museum by veteran collectors Pheroza and Jamshyd Godrej as well as Pauline and Roy Rohatgi.

 The founding of the modern city of Kolkata dates back to 1690 and has been ascribed to Job Charnock, an agent of the British East India Company, who landed in the village of Sutanuti and started a British factory there.
 Present-day Kolkata stands on what was originally three villages: Sutanuti, Kalikata and Gobindapur.